naturalis/mebioda/doc/week1/w1d2/lecture2.md

 ![](lecture2/chimera.gif)

 - A (crude) proxy for a read possibly being chimeric is that it occurs only once, i.e. as a singleton, which you might therefore filter out.
-This is especially the case in genome, but not in amplicon sequencing (because the chimera might be PCR'ed).
+This is more likely the case in genomes than in amplicon sequencing (because the chimera might be PCR'ed)
 - On platforms that have variable length reads, you might want to filter out all reads below a threshold length
-- When paired-end sequencing, one of the two 'ends' might be filtered out, in which case you might filter out the opposite end as well
+- When paired-end sequencing, one of the two 'ends' might have been filtered out, in which case you might filter out the opposite end as well

 Overlap-layout-consensus assembly
 ---------------------------------